shdwcodr/shdwcodr/README.md

 🛠️ Creator of the **ONiST OSINT tool** – fetches, analyzes, and correlates public data like a digital bloodhound- (still working on it)

-⚡ Currently contributing to open-source and prepping for GSoC 2025-
+⚡ Currently contributing to open-source and prepping for GSoC 2026-

 🧑‍💻 Freelancing on the side — building scrapers, solving CTFs, automating boring stuff-

 🎯 Long-term goal: Work in global security, launch my own projects, and escape the rat race in < 5 years## Skills-

-Languages: Python, C, C++- Tools: Linux, Git, Bash, SQL, OpenCV, Flask-
+Languages: Python, C, C++- Tools: Linux, Git, Bash, SQL, python

-Interests: OSINT, Red Team, Face Recognition, API Automation##
+Interests: OSINT, Red Team, Face, API Automation##

-Featured Projects- https://github.com/users/shdwcodr/projects/1 – A Python-based OSINT tool with Google Search API, facial recognition (modular), and profile extraction-

-**Web Scraper** (Coming soon)-

 **CTF Writeups** – Coming as I win them##